Tammy Rivera

-Tammy Rivera is an American television personality, singer, fashion designer, and businesswoman.
+Tammy Rivera Malphurs is an American television personality, singer, fashion designer, and businesswoman.
 She is a former cast member of the VH1 reality show Love & Hip Hop: Atlanta.

 Early life

-Rivera met her father Oscar for the first time when she was 14 years old, as he was serving a 30 year prison term.
+Rivera grew up in West Baltimore, Maryland.
+She met her father Oscar for the first time when she was 14 years old, as he was serving a 30-year prison term.

 Career

-In 2013, it was announced that Rivera's husband Waka Flocka Flame had joined the cast of the Atlanta franchise of Love & Hip Hop.
+In 2013, it was announced that Rivera's husband, Waka Flocka Flame, had joined the cast of the Atlanta franchise of Love & Hip Hop.

 In 2015, Rivera started a swimwear line, T-Rivera.
 The T-Rivera website claims, "The swimwear line features all sizes for women taking a fashion forward approach.
 Its inspiring designs & patterns are cutting edge, yet constructed to hug all those delicious curves in the right way to beautifully accentuate the female body."

 On June 12, 2017, Rivera released her first single "All These Kisses".

-March 2020, WETV aired "Waka & Tammy: What The Flocka", as a look into the marriage dynamic between the pop singer & rap star husband Waka Flocka.
+In March 2020, WeTV aired "Waka & Tammy: What The Flocka", a look into the marital dynamic between the pop singer and her rap-star husband Waka Flocka.

 Personal life

 Rivera married the rapper Waka Flocka Flame on May 25, 2014.
+They have a daughter named Charlie Rivera.
+On October 6, 2022, Rivera and Waka Flocka Flame finalized divorce after eight years of marriage.